Properly Handling Employee Insubordination Requires Having a Policy in Place

 - was not an example of shop talk in the workplace

-If you encounter a situation where you think an employee is being insubordinate, before you react by punishing the employee, ask yourself the following questions to make sure that discipline is the appropriate action to take:
+If you encounter a situation where you think an employee is being insubordinate, before you discipline the employee, ask yourself the following questions to make sure that discipline is the appropriate action to take:

 - Assess how the order was issued.
 The best way to communicate an order is a clearly written memo or order that explains who should do what, when it should be done, where they should do it, and how they should do it.
 If orders are being communicated orally, make sure the employee understands what you want.